moll/node-mitm/README.md

   That's a different responsibility handled better by assertion libraries (you'll do no better than to pick [Must.js][must] for that ;-).

-- Use an **API you already to know** to assert or respond to requests — Mitm.js gives you access to a vanilla `Net.Socket` to respond with:
+- Use an **API you already know** to assert or respond to requests — Mitm.js gives you access to a vanilla `Net.Socket` to respond with:

   ```javascript